moseb1/Kickstarting-with-Excel/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+We could've created bar charts to visualize the data as well.